White lemonquail

 Color and pattern female

-Neck: white hackle with a narrow, lemon-yellow edging that increases slightly in width towards the throat; the lower edge of the hackle is almost entirely white.
+Neck: hackle white with a narrow lemon-yellow edging that widens slightly towards the throat; the lower edge of the hackle is almost entirely white.

-Shoulders, back and saddle: white with a narrow lemon-yellow side lacing and brilliant yellow veining; the side lacing narrows towards the saddle.
+Shoulders, back, and saddle: white with a narrow entirely white edging; the edging narrows towards the saddle.

-Wings: wing coverts similar to the back feathers; the edging becomes broader towards the flight feathers.
+Wings: coverts similar to the back; the edging widens towards the wing-flights.

-Secondary-flights: inner vane white; outer vane white with a narrow, not sharply defined, lemon-yellow pattern at the edge of the feather; tip of the feather is white.
+Secondary-flights: inner-vane white; outer-vane white with a narrow, not sharply defined lemon-yellow at the edge, tip of the feather is white.

-Front of the neck, breast, belly and thighs: lemon-yellow; the feathers on the sides of the breast, towards the wings and flanks, are lemon-yellow with a slightly lighter edging and veining.
+Front of the neck, breast, belly and thighs: lemon-yellow); the feathers on the sides of the breast, towards the wings and rear-part, are lemon-yellow with a slightly lighter edging and shaft.

 Down: white.